 A scene like that of Kissing robots may be a disturbing and perverse watershed moment for many people, but it constitutes a breakthrough moment for certain technology enthusiasts and science fiction fans (or sci-fi freaks, depending on your particular bent).
 As odd as it might seem, an idea that was once reserved for MTV and comic books has, at a great expense, now manifested itself in real life (see video below).

-Kissing robots developed by the National Taiwan University of Science and Technology The Digital Economy
+Kissing robots developed by the National Taiwan University of Science and Technology.
+Watch:

 There are plenty of innovations we can point to that may give an indication as to where technology is going.